 - others are at the computer, using a dynamic geometry program to observe angle sums as they change the shapes and types of polygons they are exploring;

--still others are using patty papers to demonstrate the angle sums.
+-still others are using paper folding with patty papers to demonstrate the angle sums.

 Students are discussing their conjectures, using calculators to verify conclusions, comparing and summarizing results, asking “What if . . .,” and planning how they will present their conclusions to the entire class.
 They are clearly comfortable working in teams and are experienced in using data to discern patterns.

 By the end of class, the groups have reported their results, final clarifications have been made, and the students have begun to work on their homework assignment after returning their tools to the storage areas.
 This activity is typical of what you should expect in a cooperative learning classroom.
 Through inductive learning, students ground themselves in geometric ideas and then verify their conjectures with more formal deductive reasoning.